soujanyaamd/PD-training/README.md

 With this we have completed the Physical Design Flow.

-> **References and Acknowledgements:**
+## References and Acknowledgements
-> This repo is developed based on the [Physical Design Course](https://www.vlsisystemdesign.com/advanced-physical-design-using-openlane-sky130/) offered by [VLSI System Design](https://www.vlsisystemdesign.com/vsd-iat/).
+This repo is developed based on the [Physical Design Course](https://www.vlsisystemdesign.com/advanced-physical-design-using-openlane-sky130/) offered by [VLSI System Design](https://www.vlsisystemdesign.com/vsd-iat/).
-> [Kunal Ghosh](https://www.linkedin.com/in/kunal-ghosh-vlsisystemdesign-com-28084836/?originalSubdomain=in), Co-founder VLSI System Design
+[Kunal Ghosh](https://www.linkedin.com/in/kunal-ghosh-vlsisystemdesign-com-28084836/?originalSubdomain=in), Co-founder VLSI System Design
-> [Nickson Jose](https://www.linkedin.com/in/nickson-jose/), Couse Content Developer and Presenter
+[Nickson Jose](https://www.linkedin.com/in/nickson-jose/), Couse Content Developer and Presenter